 National Teachers and Advisers Conference

-The 2020 National Teachers and Advisers Conference (NTAC) was due to take place on Wednesday, 13 May from 10am to 4pm at The University of Manchester’s Business School, but has been postponed.
+The 2020 National Teachers and Advisers Conference (NTAC) that was due to take place on Wednesday, 13 May from 10am to 4pm at The University of Manchester’s Business School, was postponed.

-In light of changes within the HE sector, this one-day event will explore key developments in the policy landscape and its impact.
-It will equip teachers and advisers with information and advice to prepare students for entry to higher education and will address key topics including contextual offers, graduate employability and best practice in the provision of information, advice and guidance (IAG) in schools and colleges.
+In light of changes within the HE sector, this one-day event was going to explore key developments in the policy landscape and its impact.
+It was going to equip teachers and advisers with information and advice to prepare students for entry to higher education and address key topics including contextual offers, graduate employability and best practice in the provision of information, advice and guidance (IAG) in schools and colleges.

-At this free conference delegates will have the opportunity to attend workshops and discussion panels that will enable them to ask questions and receive information first hand from the experts.
+At this free conference delegates would have the opportunity to attend workshops and discussion panels that would enable them to ask questions and receive information first hand from the experts.

 The keynote will be delivered by Professor Andy Westwood, Vice Dean for Social Responsibility in The University of Manchester’s Faculty of Humanities and Professor of Government Practice.